bluefroguk1/empire-dump/content/Library/On The Nature Of The Vallorn/Reference Materials/Recent History And Present Situation/The Vallorn.md

 Spring 379YE

 In this document I will try to answer some important questions and distinctions.
 What is the difference between a Vallorn and a Vallorn infestation?
 What is a Vallorn Miasma?
 What dwells in a Vallorn?
 How can we combat a Vallorn?
 How do Trods work?
-Hopefully this will allow someone reading it to gain a clearer idea of what the Vallorn is and will stop misinformation.
+Hopefully this will allow someone reading it to gain a clearer idea of what [[The Vallorn|the Vallorn]] is and will stop misinformation.
 I am happy to update this document as needed and as more information comes to the light.

 **What is the Vallorn?**